 I recommend thinking of yourself as an entrepreneur rather than as an employee and developing a long-term investment plan.
 With clear goals it’s much easier to direct your time and attention to get the results you desire.

 It also helps to follow a budget by using a free budgeting tool like Mint or Personal Capital and there’s a new generation of investment automation tools like Wealth Simple that can help you grow your investments without hiring an expensive investment advisor.

-Contrary to the popular illusion pushed by television and advertising, most wealthy people with a million dollars of assets don’t flaunt their money, live in massive houses or drive really expensive cars.
+Contrary to the popular illusion pushed by television and advertising, most wealthy people with more than a million dollars of assets don’t flaunt their money, live in massive houses or drive really expensive cars.